Kalachakra and Theosophy: The Sources of the Book of Dzyan and Kiu-te in The Secret Doctrine and Tantras

 “Extracts are given from the Chinese, Tibetan and Sanskrit translations of the original Senzar Commentaries and Glosses on the BOOK OF DZYAN – now rendered for the first time into a European language (…) To facilitate the reading, and to avoid the too frequent reference to foot-notes, it was thought best to blend together texts and glosses, using the Sanskrit and Tibetan proper names whenever these could not be avoided, in preference to giving the originals (…) were one to translate into English, using only the substantives and technical terms as employed in one of the Tibetan and Senzar versions, Shloka I would read as follows: Tho-ag in Zhi-gyu slept seven Khorlo.
 Zodmanas zhiba.
 All Nyug bosom.
 Konch-hog not; Thyan Ka m not; Lha-Chohan not; Tenbrel Chugnyi not.
 Dharmakāya ceased.
 Tgenchang not become; Barnang and Ssa in Ngovonyidj; alone Tho-og Yinsin in night of Sun-chan and Yong-grub (Pariniṣpanna).”
 (The Secret Doctrine, Vol. 1, pg.
 87)

-Technically, we are told, without the use of the glosses and commentaries, and rendered in her own way, through Hindu-Buddhist expression, it would be gibberish to us.
-The Hindus and Buddhists have in ways preserved their esoteric themes.
+Technically, we are told, without the use of the glosses and commentaries and rendered in her own way through Hindu-Buddhist expression, it would be gibberish to us.
+The Hindus and Buddhists have in ways preserved their esoteric themes and system.
 Blavatsky transmits what she has been taught, paraphrasing Montaigne, that her work was in collecting and presenting them in an understandable way.
-All of this only seems strange to the Westerner, because of the illusion of exoticism.
+All of this only seems strange to “the Westerner” (so-called), because of the illusion of exoticism and the “Western view of history.”

-Being that this is all connected with the Kālacakra and esoteric exegesis, these are practical teachings and concepts, that the Christian nor Western esoteric traditions have not fully prepared or been able to prepare the Western mind for.
-Speaking of the Jesus in the New Testament, due to the exclusivity attributed to this literary character, Blavatsky asserts that there is nothing the New Testament teaches, that was not taught already:
+Being that this is all connected with the Kālacakra and esoteric exegesis, these are practical teachings and concepts, that the Christian tradition has not fully prepared or been able to prepare the Western mind for.
+Speaking further against the exclusivity attributed to Jesus in the New Testament, Blavatsky demonstrates in Isis Unveiled, that this character or whomever actually wrote the text essentially taught the same secret doctrines.
+Whatever is the case, the writers were acquainted with and utilized the mysteries.
+Blavatsky rebuts that there is nothing the New Testament teaches that was not taught already:

 “Jesus taught the world nothing that had not been taught as earnestly before by other masters.
 He begins his sermon (on the Mount) with certain purely Buddhistic precepts that had found acceptance among the Essenes, and were generally practised by the Orphikoi, and the Neo-Platonists (…) Every word of his sermon is an echo of the essential principles of monastic Buddhism.
 The ten commandments of Buddha, as found in an appendix to the Pratimokṣa-Sūtra (Pali-Burmese text), are elaborated to their full extent in Matthew.”
 (Helena P. Blavatsky, Isis Unveiled, Vol. 2, pp. 552-3)